 In a separate pan, saute the garlic then add the banana flower, bok choi and string beans and cook 5 minutes

-Transfer the vegetables to the large pot, add a shrimp paste and salt and pepper to taste.
+Transfer the vegetables to the large pot, add shrimp paste, salt and pepper to taste.

 Serve hot with rice and enjoy this with shrimp paste or not:D